spencertipping/ni/doc/ni_by_example_3.md

   * `ni ::data[n1p'cart [1,2], [3,4]'] n1p'a(data)'` and `ni ::data[n1p'cart [1,2], [3,4]'] n1p'a data'` will raise syntax errors, since `a/a()` are not prepared to deal with the more than one line data in the closure.

-##Intermediate `ni` Philosophy and Style
-####`ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory

-* Because of this philosophy, `ni` is fantastic for data munging and cleaning.
-* Because of this philosophy, large-scale sorting is not a `ni`ic operation, while gzip compression is.
-* Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
-Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes, uncompressed.

-####What `ni` doesnt do.
-* `ni` is adequate at arithmetic and line-based function application, but generally `ni` is bad at math.

 ##Basic Perl Reducers